Susi Singer: Early life and education

 Susi Singer was born Selma Rosa Singer in Vienna, Austria on October 26, 1894.
 Singer's childhood was fraught with the social and political tensions of that era, and she was partially disabled by a bone disease that had been exacerbated by malnutrition during and after World War I. However, Singer exhibited natural artistic talent from a young age, and she received a scholarship to study at the acclaimed Wiener Werkstätte by the time she was seventeen.
 As a Viennese design community, the Wiener Werkstätte rejected mass production and favored a style of Modernism.
-Its founder, Joseph Hofmannn, encouraged Singer to pursue the "applied art" of ceramics rather than her original ambition of becoming a painter.
+Its founder, Joseph Hofmann, encouraged Singer to pursue the "applied art" of ceramics rather than her original ambition of becoming a painter.
 This may have been due to her gender, as applied arts were considered to be more acceptable for women compared to the "fine art" of painting.
-However, it also may have been caused by the workshop's new leadership and an economic downturn in the 1920s, which lead to a greater production of ceramics as a replacement for other, more expensive mediums.
+However, it also may have been caused by the workshop's new leadership and an economic downturn in the 1920s, which led to a greater production of ceramics as a replacement for other, more expensive mediums.

 Singer continued to pursue her artistic education while studying and producing ceramics at the Wiener Werkstätte.
 However, her early career was hindered by traditional Austrian gender roles, which stigmatized women entering the workforce.
 This sexism was perpetuated in the male-dominated art world, where female artists were often forced to develop skills through private instruction rather than within a formal academic setting.
 Most Viennese art institutions refused admission to women until 1920, and those that did permit female students often had a low quality of artistic instruction.
 Singer and contemporaries like Vally Wieselthier (1895–1977) and Tina Blau were thus limited in their educational opportunities and often followed similar educational arcs.

 Singer attended at least two institutions that permitted admission to female students before 1920.
 She is referenced as studying at the Kunstgewerbeschule Vienna School of Arts and Crafts, which would later become the University of Applied Arts Vienna.
 However, although women were permitted to attend introductory courses in "applied arts" at the public art school, they were restricted from more advanced classes in "fine arts" like painting and architecture.
 Singer also studied at the Viennese Kunstschule für Frauen und Mädchen, or the Art School for Women and Girls, along with contemporaries Tina Blau, Adolf Böhm, and Otto Friedmann.
 Established in 1897, the school had no gendered admission restrictions and maintained a high level of art education.
 However, the school officially closed its doors to Jewish artists in 1938, after Nazi ideology spread through Vienna.
 It later became known as the "Wiener Frauen Akademie," or Vienna Women's Academy.

 Singer's Jewish heritage may have aided her in pursuing her artistic career.
 Many Viennese female artists that emerged during this time came from assimilated Jewish families who emphasized education, using social and personal connections to obtain admission into art institutions.